smathot/pythontutorials/content/pages/functions.md

 ### Function arguments

 The `pythagoras()` function defined above is not very useful, because it lacks flexibility.
 It calculates the long side `c`, but *only* for short sides `a = 1` and `b = 1`.
 To make the function more flexible, you can add *arguments*.
-That is, you pass one or more variables to the function, and the functions performs some operation on or with these variables.
+That is, you pass one or more variables to the function, and the function then performs some operation on or with these variables.

 ```python